Peanow/Peanow.github.io/_pages/about.md

 Education & Work Experience
 ======
 I received my B.Sc. degree from the Department of Computer Science and Technology in Nanjing University in 2024.
-After graduation, I was recommended for admission without entrance exams to Nanjing University's School of Computer Science and Technology (the former Department of Computer Science and Technology) to pursue a master's degree.
+After graduation, I was recommended for admission without entrance exams to School of Computer Science (the former Department of Computer Science and Technology),Nanjing University to pursue a master's degree.

 * Sept.2024 - current:   M.S. in computer technology, School of Computer Science
 * Sept.2020 - June.2024: B.S. in computer science and technology, Department of Computer Science and Technology, Nanjing University